Kristina01111000/Drws_site/README.md

 - look at all of the older stuff on the site, does it still need to be there?
 - finish setting up the store
 - come up with more tips, pull from articles
+ Tip of the Day: (1/15)
+ - use spices